andrews-j/AdvancedVector_FinalProject/README.md

 And we can plot it with a Pearson's coefficient.
 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/8e16a8c4-997a-4133-9b31-25d4ccfbd5e8)

-A correlation of -0.70 suggest that either there is a higher threshold over time for what comprises/gets reported an incident, or incidents are becoming more more likely, on average, to lead to a civilian fatality.
+A correlation of -0.70 means that there is in fact a statistically significant **decrease** in the percentage of events **without a fatality** over the timeframe of the study.
+There would seem to be two likely possible explainations: Either there is a higher threshold over time for what comprises/gets reported as an incident, or civilian targeting incidents are simply becoming more deadly on average, perhaps due to enhanced access to weaponry.

 ## Aggregating Data with Collect Events